Business and Finance

 Introduction

-All the organizations expect to maximize their profit while working to minimize their losses.
-One of the main ways that the c companies can achieve this is through performing internal audit to evaluate assertions.
-Moreover, the firms should conduct a regular audit to assess the understatement of overstatement of the company asserts (Lidstone, & MacLennan, 2017).
-On the other hand, an auditor must perform substantive internal audit in order to recognize as well as control the deficiencies in the company.
-The company should therefore follow all the recommendation issued by the auditors to achieve its goals.
+All organizations expect to maximize their profit while working to minimize their losses.
+One of the main ways that companies can achieve this is by performing internal audits to evaluate assertions.
+Moreover, firms should conduct regular audits to assess the understatement or overstatement of the company’s assertions (Lidstone & MacLennan, 2017).
+On the other hand, an auditor must perform a substantive internal audit in order to recognize and control deficiencies in the company.
+The company should, therefore, follow all the recommendations issued by the auditors to achieve its goals.

 Objective

-The main goal of auditing of the cycle of sales and collection is to assess if the accounts balances influenced by the cycle are moderately presented in line with the standards of the accounting.
-However, the nature of the accounts can vary relying on the industrial as well as the customer involved (Soykan, & Ulucak, 2016).
-Moreover, there are differences in the account titles and nature for the service business, an insurance company and the retail company.
-However it is important to note that, the key ideology remains the same.
+The main goal of auditing the cycle of sales and collection is to assess if the accounts balances influenced by the cycle are moderately presented in line with the standards of accounting.
+However, the nature of the accounts can vary depending on the industry as well as the customer involved (Soykan & Ulucak, 2016).
+Moreover, there are differences in the account titles and nature of the service business, insurance company, and retail company.
+However, it is important to note that the key ideology remains the same.

-The eight business roles for the cycle of sales and collection happen in all the business within the recording of the classes of transactions within the cycle of sales and collection.
-Notably, in the business functions, the first four procedures which are granting credit, shipping goods, billing customers, and recording sales, are used for sales recording, whereas all the other classes of transactions comprises of just one business function.
-Therefore, before the auditors can evaluate the control risk as well as design the relevant test of control and tests of substantive of the transaction, they are required to completely understand documentation and the business function as well as records in the business.
+The eight business roles for the cycle of sales and collection happen in all the businesses within the recording of the classes of transactions within the cycle of sales and collection.
+Notably, in the business functions, the first four procedures, which are granting credit, shipping goods, billing customers, and recording sales, are used for sales recording, whereas all the other classes of transactions comprise just one business function.
+Therefore, before the auditors can evaluate the control risk and design the relevant test of control and tests of substantive of the transaction, they are required to completely understand documentation and the business function as well as records in the business.

-The cycle is imitated by the clients who requests services and goods.
+The cycle is imitated by the clients who request services and goods.
 Further, in legal terms, it is a proffer to purchase goods or services under particular terms of the purchase.
-Therefore, the receipt of the clients order frequently results in the instant creation of the sale demand.
-In this sense, a customer order is a demand for services or goods by the clients (Young, & Moyes, 2014).
-Besides, these orders may be received via letters or telephone that is sent to the prospective and existing clients, through internet or salesperson, a working network connection between the customer and supplier.
-On the other hand, sales order is the document that is used to communicate the description and quality of the goods order by the client.
-Moreover, it is usually used to indicate the credit approval as well as automation for the required shipment.
+Therefore, the receipt of the client’s order frequently results in the instant creation of the sale demand.
+In this sense, a customer order is a demand for services or goods by the clients (Young & Moyes, 2014).
+Besides, these orders may be received via letters or telephone that are sent to prospective and existing clients, through the Internet or salesperson, or through a working network connection between the customer and supplier.
+On the other hand, a sales order is a document that is used to communicate the description and quality of the goods ordered by the client.
+Moreover, it is usually used to indicate credit approval and automate the required shipment.

 Nevertheless, before the shipment of the goods, a properly authorized individual should approve the credit to the client for the sales on account.
-Therefore, a weak practice in the credit approval constantly results in extreme debts, and account receivable which might be uncollectible.
-The indication of approval of credit on sales order serves as an approval for the shipment of goods.
-In most organizations, the computer is formulated to automatically approve the sales credit based on the pre-approved credit limits sustained in the customer file of known as the customer master file.
-Moreover, the computer permits the sales to progress only at a time when the proposed order of sales total plus the existing client balance is less than credit limit within the master file.
+Therefore, a weak practice in credit approval constantly results in extreme debts and accounts receivable, which might be uncollectible.
+The indication of approval of credit on a sales order serves as an approval for the shipment of goods.
+In most organizations, the computer is formulated to automatically approve sales credit based on the pre-approved credit limits sustained in the customer file, which is known as the customer master file.
+Moreover, the computer permits sales to progress only at a time when the proposed total order of sales plus the existing client balance is less than the credit limit within the master file.

 This is the critical role in the initial point in the cycle at which the organization gives up an asset.
 Several firms recognize sales at the point of shipment of goods.
-Further, a shipping document is always prepared at the period of shipment that is done automatically by the computer dependant on the information of the sales order (Young, & Moyes, 2014).
-The document of shipping is significant to the proper billing of the shipment to the clients.
-The organizations that sustain perpetual records of inventory also update them in line with the shipping records.
-In this case, the shipping document is a document prepared in order top starts the shipment of the services and goods, which indicates the description of the goods, quantity shipped, and any other relevant information.
-Therefore, it is the responsibility of the company to send the original shipping order to the client and keeps one or even more copies of the shipping document.
+Further, a shipping document is always prepared during the period of shipment and is done automatically by the computer, depending on the information of the sales order (Young & Moyes, 2014).
+The shipping document is significant for the proper billing of the shipment to the clients.
+Organizations that sustain perpetual inventory records also update them in line with shipping records.
+In this case, the shipping document is a document prepared in order to start the shipment of the services and goods, which indicates the description of the goods, the quantity shipped, and any other relevant information.
+Therefore, it is the responsibility of the company to send the original shipping order to the client and keep one or even more copies of the shipping document.
 Moreover, the document of shipping serves as an indication to the bill the client and might be in paper or rather electronic form.

-The main type of shipping document is the lading bills that are the written contract between the seller and carrier of the receipt as well as shipment of goods.
-Usually, the lading bills comprises of the number of pounds or boxes shipped, instead of the complete detail of the description and quantity (Young, & Moyes, 2014).
-Moreover, the lading bill is usually electronically transmitted, once the goods have been shipped as well as automatically generates the invoice of the related sales and entry in the journal sales.
-Several organizations use handheld computers and bar code to record the removal of inventory from the company warehouse.
-The data is the used to update the records of perpetual inventory.
+The main type of shipping document is the lading bills, which are the written contract between the seller and carrier of the receipt as well as the shipment of goods.
+Usually, the lading bills comprise the number of pounds or boxes shipped instead of the complete detail of the description and quantity (Young & Moyes, 2014).
+Moreover, the lading bill is usually electronically transmitted once the goods have been shipped, and it automatically generates the invoice for the related sales and entries in the journal sales.
+Several organizations use handheld computers and bar codes to record the removal of inventory from the company warehouse.
+The data is then used to update the records of perpetual inventory.

-Since billing clients is the means in which the client is informed of amount required for the goods, and it should be correctly done and should be on timely basis.
+Since billing clients is the means by which the client is informed of the amount required for the goods, it should be done correctly and on a timely basis.
 The most significant elements of billing are accuracy, competence and occurrence.
-Therefore, billing the correct amount is dependent on the charging the client for the quality shipped at a price which is authorized that comprises of consideration for the chargers of freight, terms of payment and insurance (Gonzalez, Hoffman, & Ingram, 2014).
-In several systems, the billing of the client contains preparation of the electronic record or sales of multi-copy invoice as well as the actual time updating of the files of sales transaction, the account receivable master file, as well as the general ledger of the master file for account and sales receivable.
-Thus, the system of accounting uses this data to generate the journal of sales and along with the miscellaneous credit and cash receipts, in order to prepare the account receivable trail balances.
+Therefore, billing the correct amount is dependent on charging the client for quality shipping at an authorized price, which considers the charges of freight, terms of payment, and insurance (Gonzalez, Hoffman, & Ingram, 2014).
+In several systems, the billing of the client contains preparation of the electronic record or sales of the multi-copy invoices as well as the actual time updating of the files of the sales transaction, the account receivable master file, as well as the general ledger of the master file for account and sales receivable.
+Thus, the accounting system uses this data to generate the journal of sales along with the miscellaneous credit and cash receipts to prepare the account receivable trail balances.

 Sales invoice

-A sales invoice is described as a document or the electronic record showing the description as well as quality of the good and services sold, their prices, insurance, freight charges, terms of the sales and any other relevant information.
-Moreover, the sales invoice is a method of signaling the clients concerning the amount of sales and the due date of payment.
-Normally, the company automatically generates the required sales invoice after the client quantity, number, sales terms as well as the destination of the goods shipped as entered.
-Moreover, the computer calculates the sales invoice total sales and extensions amount using the data entered, with the prices within the inventory master file.
+A sales invoice is described as a document or electronic record showing the description as well as the quality of the goods and services sold, their prices, insurance, freight charges, terms of the sales and any other relevant information.
+Moreover, the sales invoice is a method of signalling the clients concerning the number of sales and the due date of payment.
+Normally, the company automatically generates the required sales invoice based on the client’s quantity, number, sales terms, and destination of the goods shipped as entered.
+Moreover, the computer calculates the total sales invoice and extension amount using the data entered, with the prices within the inventory master file.

 Sales transaction file

-This is a file which is computer generated which includes every processes of sale transactions by an accounting system for a number of period that might be on a daily, weekly or monthly basis.
-Moreover, the document comprises of all the data entered into the company system as well as the data for every transaction, like the name of the client, amount, date, salesperson, commission rate as well as the account classification.
-Beside, the file might also include the allowances and returns, or the company can provide a different file for the transaction of the returns and allowances (Lidstone, & MacLennan, 2017).
-Furthermore, the data within the sales transaction file can be used for different records, reports or listing, based on the requirements of the company.
-These might comprise of the sales journal, transactions for the particular account division or balance, and the accounts receivable master file.
+This is a file that is computer-generated and includes every sale transaction processed by an accounting system for a number of periods on a daily, weekly, or monthly basis.
+Moreover, the document comprises all the data entered into the company system as well as the data for every transaction, such as the name of the client, amount, date, salesperson, commission rate, and account classification.
+Besides, the file might also include the allowances and returns, or the company can provide a different file for the transaction of the returns and allowances (Lidstone & MacLennan, 2017).
+Furthermore, the data within the sales transaction file can be used for different records, reports or listings based on the requirements of the company.
+These might comprise the sales journal, transactions for the particular account division or balance, and the accounts receivable master file.

 Sales journal or listing

-This is the document used for listing or generating report from the sales transaction file which generally include the name of the client, amount, and account classification for every transaction, and date.
-Also, it recognizes if the sale was for account or even cash receivable.
-Moreover, the sales listing or journal is normally done in a monthly basis but it can cover any period (Soykan, & Ulucak, 2016).
-Usually, the sales listing or journal comprises of the totals of each number of account for the required time.
-Moreover, the similar transaction which is included in the listing or journal is also recorded concurrently to the general ledger file, and if they are on the company account, to the account receivable master file.
-The listing or journal may include allowance and return or the company can organize for a separate listing or journal of the transactions.
+This is the document used for listing or generating reports from the sales transaction file, which generally includes the name of the client, amount, and account classification for every transaction, as well as the date.
+Also, it recognizes if the sale was for an account or even cash receivable.
+Moreover, the sales listing or journal is normally done on a monthly basis, but it can cover any period (Soykan & Ulucak, 2016).
+Usually, the sales listing or journal comprises the totals of each number of accounts for the required time.
+Moreover, a similar transaction which is included in the listing or journal is also recorded concurrently to the general ledger file and, if they are on the company account, to the account receivable master file.
+The listing or journal may include allowance and return, or the company can organize for a separate listing or journal of the transactions.

 Account receivable master file

-This is a file generated by computer that is used to record individual sales, sales return, cash receipts and allowances for every client and to sustain client account balances.
-It is important to note that the master file master be updated from the sales returns, sales as well as the cash receipts computer transaction files.
+This is a file generated by a computer that is used to record individual sales, sales returns, cash receipts and allowances for every client and to sustain client account balances.
+It is important to note that the master file master be updated from the sales returns, sales as well, and cash receipts computer transaction files.
 Besides, the sum of the individual account balances within the master file is equivalent to the total balance of the receivable account within the general ledger (Gonzalez, Hoffman, & Ingram, 2014).
-The printout of the receivable account master file indicates, by client, the starting balance in the receivable account, sales returns and allowances, every sale transaction, the ending balance as well as cash receipts.
+The printout of the receivable account master file indicates, by the client, the starting balance in the receivable account, sales returns and allowances, every sale transaction, the ending balance as well as cash receipts.

 Accounts Receivable Trial Balance